yuzhoumo/advent-of-code/2019/README.md

 ## My Solutions

-Use `sh run.sh` to run all solutions at once, or run them individually using the command in the readme for that solution.
-All unit tests can be run either all at once using `sh run_tests.sh` or individually.
+Use `bash run.sh` to run all solutions at once, or run them individually using the command in the readme for that solution.
+All unit tests can be run either all at once using `bash run_tests.sh` or individually.

 - Day 1: [The Tyranny of the Rocket Equation](day01)
 - Day 2: [1202 Program Alarm](day02)